kubernetes-hy/kubernetes-hy.github.io/pages/part5/part5.md

   replicaset.apps/stackdriver-metadata-agent-cluster-level-7bd5ddd849   0         0         0       5h42m
 ```

-To get a complete picture of how each part communicates with each other [what happens when k8s](https://github.com/jamiehannaford/what-happens-when-k8s) explores what happens when you do `kubectl run nginx --image=nginx --replicas=3` shedding some more light on the magic that happens behind the scenes.
+To get a complete picture of how each part communicates with each other "[what happens when k8s](https://github.com/jamiehannaford/what-happens-when-k8s)" explores what happens when you do `kubectl run nginx --image=nginx --replicas=3` shedding some more light on the magic that happens behind the scenes.

 ## Custom Resource Definitions ##